huybrechtsxyz/huybrechtsxyz/docs/variables.md

 ## Environments
 An overview of the environments

+INFO | DO NOT FORGET TO ASSIGN THE DNS REDIRECTION!

 ### Development
-The development environment.
+The local development environment.

+### Test
+The test environment.
 Runs by CI-CD.
 Unstable.
+> test.huybrechts.xyz

 ### Staging
 The staging environment.
 Once development is approved, manually launch the action.
+> staging.huybrechts.xyz

 ### Production
 The production environment.
 Once staging is approved, manually launch the action.
+> huybrechts.xyz

 ## Variables
 The secrets and variables that are set for each environment.